 Antibiotics to treat gut-based pathogens help destroy “bad” bacteria in the body.
 At the same time, antibiotics also eliminate “good” bacteria; these bacteria help keep the gut healthy and functioning properly.
 In this instance, strong and drug-resistant bacteria may begin to colonize, resulting more health problems.
 Bacteria and their toxins also may penetrate the permeable gut lining and access the bloodstream, causing a gut infection to become a systemic infection (i.e., sepsis).

 Pain medications, whether over-the-counter NSAIDS or prescription opioids, can irritate (“eat away”) the gut lining and make it more permeable.
 Ongoing use of these medications can do serious damage, even causing internal bleeding and death.

-Research indicates bovine (cow) colostrum is one of the most effective ways to correct LGS.
-In fact, bovine colostrum features a combination of immune modulators and growth factors that help the body balance the gut microbiome and heal the GI lining.
+Research indicates bovine (cow) colostrum is one of the most effective ways to correct leaky gut.
+In fact, bovine colostrum features a combination of immune factors and growth factors that help the body balance the gut microbiome and heal the GI lining.

 Bovine colostrum contains up to 40 times more immune-modulating factors than human colostrum.
 These have been shown to accelerate healing and recovery from infection.

 - Cytokines: Cell signaling molecules that aid in cell communication to improve immune response.
 The cytokines in bovine colostrum drive the movement of cells toward inflammation sites, thereby speeding up treatment of infection and trauma in the body.